mistakia/nano-community/docs/getting-started-users/storing/setup.md

 You should generate a random password or use a <a href="https://www.useapassphrase.com/" target="_blank">passphrase</a>.

+Make multiple local and offline backups of your master password (i.e. on a piece of paper).
+If you use your password manager frequently enough, you will be able to memorize this password or passphrase.
+Otherwise, you may have to take additional steps to ensure it is durably backed up (i.e. engraved on a piece of metal).

 #### Backup password manager file

 Since it is offline, you have full control over how and where you store the encrypted password file (i.e. usb, cloud storage, etc).
-It is good practice to make multiple copies and back it up in a variety of ways.
+It is good practice to make multiple copies.
+Since the password file is encrypted, it is fine to store copies on cloud storage providers like google drive and dropbox.
+A good mix would be to have multiple local copies (usb, external drives, etc) as well as multiple remote copies on various cloud storage providers.

 ## Generating an account